2006 Shree Air Mil Mi-8 crash

 On 23 September 2006, a Shree Air Mil Mi-8 helicopter crashed on a chartered flight from Phungling to Ghunsa in Eastern Nepal.
 The accident killed all 24 passengers and crew on board, including an expedition of World Wide Fund for Nature, in the process of the creation of the indigenously owned and managed Kangchenjunga Conservation Area.

 Aircraft

-The helicopter involved with the accident was a Mil Mi-8 MTV 1.
+The helicopter involved in the accident was a Mil Mi-8 MTV 1.

 Crew and victims

-On board the helicopter was an expedition of World Wide Fund for Nature returning from an conservation event in Taplejung District, where the Government of Nepal handed the management of the park around Kanchenjunga to the local people.
+On board the helicopter was an expedition of World Wide Fund for Nature returning from a conservation event in Taplejung District, where the Government of Nepal handed the management of the park around Kanchenjunga to the local people.
 The WWF team included Chandra Gurung and Harka Gurung.
 Other passengers on board the ill-fated helicopter included politician Gopal Rai.